Chromatography separates components of a mixture based on their differential affinity between a stationary phase and a mobile phase.

 Retention Factor (Rf)

-Solvent front travels 6.0 cm.
-A visible spot travels 3.0 cm.
+A TLC sample is run.
+The solvent front travels 6.0 cm from the baseline, and a visible spot travels 3.0 cm.

 - Rf values are dimensionless (no units) and must be between 0 and 1